WebLauncher/book/_build/html/_sources/config/cache_config.txt

 		)
 	);

-There are several cache drivers suported by `Stash <http://www.stashphp.com/Drivers.html>`_.
+There are several cache drivers supported by `Stash <http://www.stashphp.com/Drivers.html>`_.

-By default the system creates a file system cache pool if no other configuration is provided.
+By default the system creates a file system cache pool if no other configuration is provided when $this->cache_enabled is true.
 Cache files are stored in the `cache/_system/` folder.
 To clear cache manually just remove that folder.